 High probability of large fire growth.
 Like the very high probability areas, the majority of this area has not received precipitation for several weeks so live fuels are cured or extremely dry.
 Fine dead fuels in this area have been trending 1-3% higher than in the Very High area.
 Expect any new start to grow rapidly.
 Transition to shrub and timber types is likely.
-Winds are expected to remain below 10 mph.
+Winds up to 15 mph can also be expected in this area.